 Finally, take care along the cliffs at Bedruthan Steps.
 We live in the selfie generation where people die from getting too close to the edge so again, please be careful.

 Bedruthan Steps tide times

-As I’ve already mentioned, this beach in south west Cornwall is usually closed from 1st November through to the 1st March.
+As I’ve already mentioned, this beach on the north Cornish coast is usually closed from 1st November through to the 1st March.

 At high tide, the sea covers the entire beach right up to the cliff staircase.
 There are caves on the beach, notably to your left as you descend the cliff staircase.
 This large cave can be explored and provides access to the next beach but only attempt this on a falling tide or you will find the sea rising and you will be cut off.

 If you want to get onto the beach, it’s best to check tide times before your trip.
 You can check tide times here.

 No, it’s completely free to visit this area!

 The only thing you need to pay for is the car park.
 This costs £2.50 for two hours which is more than enough time to visit the beach.
 However, if you fancy walking the West Coast Path and making a day of it then get longer parking.

 For those who are members of the National Trust, if you have your badge on display then parking is free.
 Once you’ve parked the car, it is a short 5 to 10 minute walk to the staircase that’ll take you down to the beach.

 Also, there is a really nice tearoom at the car park where you can grab water from the hike along the cliffs or a scone when you return.
 It’s actually a really nice tea room so I’d definitely recommend stopping off here.